hacksparrow/node-easyimage/README.md

     var easyimg = require('easyimage');

-EasyImage offers these methods:
+EasyImage offers these promise methods:

-	easyimg.info(<image_path>, <callback_function>) - to retrieve information about an image (name, type, width, height, size, depth) easyimg.convert(<options>, <callback_function>) - to convert an image from one format to another easyimg.resize(<options>, <callback_function>) - to resize an image easyimg.crop(<options>, <callback_function>) - to crop an image easyimg.thumbnail(<options>, <callback_function>) - to create square thumbnails
+	easyimg.info(<image_path>) - to retrieve information about an image (name, type, width, height, size, depth) easyimg.convert(<options>) - to convert an image from one format to another easyimg.resize(<options>) - to resize an image
+	easyimg.crop(<options>) - to crop an image
+	easyimg.thumbnail(<options>) - to create square thumbnails
-	easyimg.rescrop(<options>, <callback_function>) - to resize and crop and image in one go, useful for creating customzied thumbnails easyimg.exec(<command>, <callback_function>) - when you want to call a custom command to ImageMagick, you will need to take care of escaping special characters etc
+	easyimg.rescrop(<options>) - to resize and crop and image in one go, useful for creating customzied thumbnails easyimg.exec(<command>) - when you want to call a custom command to ImageMagick, you will need to take care of escaping special characters etc

  The EasyImage options object can have these properties depending on the method.
 Unrelated options are ignored.

 	src - path to source image
 	dst - path to destination image